 From left, Mary Iverson, Will Hillebrenner and Heather Scott.
 Photo by Allen Breed.

-On April 29, architecture critic and Pulitzer Prize winner Paul Goldberger of Vanity Fair wrote about the house and NCMH's Legal Defense Fund.
-That story was echoed by the News and Observer and Triangle Business Journal then with extensive detail and video, on April 30 by the London Daily Mail.
+On April 29, architecture critic and Pulitzer Prize winner Paul Goldberger of Vanity Fair wrote about the house and NCModernist's Legal Defense Fund.
+That story was echoed by the News and Observer and Triangle Business Journal then with extensive detail and video on April 30 by the London Daily Mail.

 The TODAY Show on NBC did a segment on May 1.
 Al Roker commented at the end, “They got their plans approved by the city.
 They got permits.
 Come on!”

-On June 28, led by Dave Weisner (husband of Gail), a fundraising BBQ was held in Oakwood to further oppose the Cherry/Gordon House.
+On June 28, led by Dave Weisner (husband of Gail), a fundraising BBQ was held in Oakwood to support their case.

 On July 13, the New York Times reported on the controversy which magnified the case around the world once again.

-On August 17, NCMH held a special LDF fundraising event at a private museum in the historic district of Hillsborough NC.
+On August 17, NCModernist held a special LDF fundraising event at a private museum in the historic district of Hillsborough NC.

-Meanwhile, the "house" continues to tweet and has become rather famous.
+Meanwhile, the "house" continued to tweet and became famous.

 On September 10, City of Raleigh attorney Dorothy Leapley issued this memo to the City.
 On September 11, WRAL,Architect Magazine, and WTVD all reported an upcoming ruling in favor of the Raleigh/Cherry/Gordon team.

 The formal ruling was issued September 15.
 As summarized by the News and Observer, it said: